Near-One/near-plugins/docs/migrations/pausable-separate-roles.md

    )]
    ```

-   If you want to maintain backward compatibility where existing PauseManager accounts can still do both operations:
+   To maintain backward compatibility where existing PauseManager accounts can still do both operations:

    ```rust
    #[pausable(